dipanjanS/dipanjanS.github.io.old/_posts/2015-05-30-flask-full-of-python.md

 ```
 Now, if you go to http://localhost:8888/ you will be able to see the `Hello World!` greeting on the browser page.
 That's it! you have a working web app running in less than five minutes!
 However now we will be venturing beyond hello world and into making some RESTful Web Services.

+> Note: You can access all the code developed below for the REST APIs in [this github repository](https://github.com/dipanjanS/flask-api-tutorials)

 ## Monolithic Flask API

 The first API we will develop will be a simple monolithic API, i.e., everything related to the API will be in a single file.
 Kind of like how APIs are developed using the [Bottle](http://bottlepy.org/docs/dev/index.html) framework.
 Following is the code snippet